ARCHITECTURE:

 ORIGINAL OCCUPANTS:

-Contractor John Valdimar Johnson (1889-1963) built this house in 1914 for himself and his new wife, Marian Penketh (1891-1957).
-They lived here until the early 1930s.
-John, Victoria-born son of Icelandic immigrants Oliver and Gudrun (Finson) of 1439 Pembroke St (Fernwood), was the brother of Byron Ingemar “Boss” Johnson, premier of BC in 1933-37 and 1947-52.
-John attended Boys’ Central and Victoria High schools.
-After operating a short-lived farming enterprise in Alberta, he returned to Victoria, and established a trucking and building supply business with Byron in 1919, merging with Evans, Coleman & Evans in 1930, as Evans, Coleman & Johnson Brothers Ltd. Byron lived here with John and Marian until he married Kate Simpson in 1920.
-John was active in local groups, as president of the Victoria Board of Trade, Victoria Automobile Club, Vancouver Island Associated Boards of Trade, Citizens’ War Services Committee, Victoria YMCA and Victoria Baseball and Athletic Club within a 35-year period.
-John served on Oak Bay Council for 27 years and was a member of Victoria Rotary Club 1917-63.
+1914-33: Contractor John Valdimar Johnson (b.
+Victoria 1889-1963) built the house in 1914 when he married Marian (née Penketh, b.
+Victoria 1891-1957).
+He was the son of Icelandic immigrants Oliver and Gudrun Johnson (1439 Pembroke St, Fernwood) and brother of Byron Ingemar “Boss” Johnson (b.
+Victoria 1890-1964), BC Premier in 1933-37 and 1947-52.
+John and Byron attended Boys’ Central and Victoria High Schools.
+After operating a short-lived farming enterprise in AB, John returned and established a trucking and building supply firm with his brother in 1919, merging in 1930 with Evans, Coleman & Evans, as Evans, Coleman & Johnson Bros.
+Within a 35-year period, he was a member of Victoria Automobile Club, Vancouver Island Associated Boards of Trade, Citizens’ War Services Committee, Victoria YMCA, Victoria Baseball and Athletic Club and was president of Victoria Board of Trade.
+He served 27 years on Oak Bay Council, and was a member of Victoria Rotary Club 1917-63.
+Byron lived with them until he married Kate Scott (née Simpson, b.
+Hawick, SCT 1893-1968) in 1920.

 OTHER OCCUPANTS: